-In 1755, the master craftsman Jean-Marc Vacheron, just turned 24, opened a laboratory in Geneva and hired the first apprentice with the scope of transmitting him his own savoir-faire.
-From this acquaintance emerges Vacheron Constantin, the most ancient Maison, now active uninterruptedly for over 260 years.
+In 1755, the master craftsman Jean-Marc Vacheron, just turned 24, opened a laboratory in Geneva and hired the first apprentice, committed to transmitting his own savoir-faire.
+From this acquaintance emerges Vacheron Constantin, the most ancient Maison ever, now active uninterruptedly for over 260 years.

 In 1819, Jean-Marc Vacheron’s nephew Jacques-Barthélemi Vacheron, teamed up with François Constantin, an expert salesman with a great business acumen.
 The Maison has had an enduring success, alive even today.
 Its watches are the tribute to the highest savoir-faire of high-trend Watchmaking.